k1rezaei/k1rezaei.github.io/index.md

  and
  <a href="https://www.cs.umd.edu/~hajiagha/">Prof. Hajiaghayi</a>.

  My research centers around Deep Learning Robustness and Interpretability, with a keen interest in comprehending what models learn, how they utilize their knowledge for predictions, and understanding their successes and failures.
-I strive to represent these concepts in easily understandable terms, often leveraging languages.
+I strive to represent these concepts in easily understandable terms, often using languages.
+I have also contributed to the field of provable defense in Data Poisoning, where our proposed method achieved state-of-the-art results.

-In addition to my work in Deep Learning Robustness and Interpretability, I have also contributed to the field of provable defense in Data Poisoning, where our proposed method achieved state-of-the-art results.
-Furthermore, I work in Mechanism Design where my focus revolves around delegated choice mechanisms, addressing challenges such as information asymmetry and misaligned utility between principals and agents.
+ In addition to my work in Deep Learning Robustness and Interpretability, I work in the area of Mechanism Design where my focus revolves around delegated choice mechanisms, addressing challenges such as information asymmetry and misaligned utility between principals and agents.

 ## Research Interests